RyGoy/Security-Of-The-Person/README.md

 ---

 I found the suggestion to contact a "POLICY analyst" to be UNREASONABLE, who is more account-able than the MINISTER in charge of FINANCES?
 So I decided to ASK THE QUESTION until I received a PROPER RESPONSE from these PUBLIC SERVANT/TRUSTEES.
 The next thing to do was to notify the Minister that an unnamed agent responded to us, and that I believe there had been a MISTAKE.
 I let the Minister know there are some liens and that there will be [more liens](https://www.bcregistry.gov.bc.ca/ppr-marketing/).
-Remember, the NOTICE OF MISTAKE is a perfectly written document; anyone who modifies one letter of it without understanding **WHY** will land you in jail.
+Remember, the NOTICE OF MISTAKE is a perfectly written document; anyone who modifies one letter of it without understanding **WHY** will land an IDIOT in jail.
 I NEVER sign notices that i'm sending the government, should I ever **need** to sign anything, I ALWAYS qualify EVERY signature with per:, for:, or by:.

 I also have a POSTNUPTIAL agreement that I wrote and understand because the government hates a functioning married couple, so I send this to let them know they should just give up.